lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 What is a function?
 What is a method?
 What is the difference (if any) between a function and a method?

+What is an expression?
+What is a statement?
+What is the difference (if any) between the two?

 What is scope?
 Why is it important?
 How does python inheritance work?

 Is python a static or dynamic language?
 Weakly or strongly typed?
 Why is this important.
 What are the benefits of a static language?

+What is a class?
+What is an object?
+What is the difference between a class and an object?

+What are modules?
+Provide an example.

+## Python Classes

+What happens when you call ```__init__```?

+What is self?
+Why do all classes and methods need self?

+What is if __name__ == "__main__"?'
+What is it's purpose?

+What are instant methods and class methods?
+How are instant and class methods used and how are they different from one another?

 ## Python

+Lamdba - What is lambda?
+What does it do and why do we use it?

 Boolean Mask - What is it?
 Where is it used?
 What is it good for?